NextCenturyCorporation/AIDA-Interchange-Format/README.md

  * `outputAIFFile` will specify the path to write this file to.
  * cross document coreference information present in the ColdStartKB can be discarded by setting the optional parameter `breakCrossDocCoref` to `true` (default `false`).
-* The optional `useClustersForCoref` parameter (default `false`) specifies whether to use the "clusters" provided by the AIF format for representing coreference.
-While in AIDA there can be uncertainty about coreference, making these clusters useful, in ColdStart coreference decisions were always "hard".
-We provide the user with the option of whether to encode these coref decisions in the way they would be encoded in AIDA if there were any uncertainty so that users can test these data structures.
 * The optional `restrictConfidencesToJustifications` parameter (default `false`) controls whether confidence values are attached directly to the relevant entity/relation/event/sentiment assertion or only to their justifications.
 The former is how it should be in TA2/TA3, but the